eduardorr97/goodbetter-test/README.md

 ## Pivot View

-Insert numbers space separates and see the index of pivot in the next cell
+Insert numbers space-separated and see the index of pivot in the next cell

 ## Add User